 - If you have children who want to help care for the flock and would like a few fresh eggs, you cannot go wrong with a friendly Silkie chicken.

-- If you want to keep chickens to have farm fresh eggs daily, the Australorp chicken is who you want to rule the roost.
+- If you want to keep chickens to have farm fresh eggs daily, the Australorp chicken is the breed you want to rule the roost.

 - If you plan to raise chickens for meat or just want some big friendly chickens and occasional farm fresh eggs, the Jersey Giant will give you the most meat to put on the menu.